- SAS Blog

-As this association is new, we encourage you to participate and actively shape it.
+As this association is for graduates of SAS, we encourage you to participate and actively shape it.
 If you have any suggestions - what you would want from an alumni association? - then we would be delighted to hear them.

 For any queries about the School's Alumni Association please e-mail email@example.com